Delbert E. Wong: Career

 During his tenure as a Deputy State Attorney General, Wong was appointed by then-Governor Pat Brown to the Municipal Court of the Los Angeles Judicial District in 1959, making him the first Chinese American named to the bench in the continental United States.
 Two years later, Judge Wong was elevated to the Los Angeles County Superior Court, where he served for over 20 years.
 Despite his busy schedule as a Municipal Court Judge, Wong served as Cubmaster of Cub Scout Pack 527 of the Hollywood Wilshire Council of the Boy Scouts of America.
 One of his Cub Scouts was Lance Ito, later to become trial judge in the infamous O. J. Simpson murder case.
 Ito appointed then-retired Judge Wong to serve as a special master to retrieve a switchblade knife from the Simpson residence that had been missed by police detectives.

 Even after he retired from the bench in 1982, he continued to be involved in his community.
 Wong researched and reported on racial issues within the Los Angeles Airport Police Bureau at the request of the Los Angeles Department of Airports; was appointed by then-Mayor of Los Angeles Tom Bradley to serve on a panel tasked with drafting an ethics policy for the City of Los Angeles; and was appointed Chair of the Asian Pacific American Focus Program of the National Conference of Christians and Jews to combat the rise in violence against Asian Americans.

 After his formal retirement, Wong served as a senior judge on the Los Angeles Superior Court.
 He also served as a Justice pro tem of the California Court of Appeal, Second Appellate District, in 1980.
 In retirement, he acted as a discovery referee and private mediator, handling a number of high-profile matters.

 Together with his wife, Dolores, Judge Wong was also an ardent supporter of the Chinese American community, making significant contributions to the Asian Pacific American Legal Center, the Chinatown Service Center and the Asian Pacific American Friends of the Center Theater Group.

 Personal life and legacy

 In 1954, Wong became the first minority resident of the Silver Lake neighborhood of Los Angeles, California; the real estate agent refused to work with the Wongs until he was threatened with termination by the property owner.
 Wong's home was designed by architect Gilbert Leong.

+Wong and wife Dolores had four children: Kent, Shelley, Duane, and Marshall.

 On March 10, 2006, Wong died.
 He was 85 years old.
 On November 23, 2014, Wong's wife Dolores died in her sleep.
 She was 93 years old.
 A square in Los Angeles Chinatown was dedicated to Judge Wong in 2013; it is at the intersection of Ord and North Hill, and is the first time the City of Los Angeles recognized a Chinese-American with an official landmark.
 A similar motion to dedicate a public square for his wife Dolores was advanced in June 2021.